Resume Tips

 The "So What?"
 Test

 For every line on your resume, recruiters subconsciously ask: "So what?
 Why should I care about this?"
-Your resume should answer this question before it's asked.
+Your resume should answer this question before it is asked.

 Psychological Purpose of a Resume